-Dr. Haffner served as ABCMO Trustee for Public Health 2009-2016.
+Dr. Haffner served on the ABCMO Board of Directors as Trustee for Public Health 2009-2016.
 After his death in 2016 Dr. Haffner was honored by being elected Director Emeritus.

 Dr. Haffner received the B.A. degree from Brooklyn College and his O.D. degree from the Pennsylvania College of Optometry.
 After service in the U.S. Army Medical Service Corps, he attended the Graduate School of Public Health Administration of New York University from which he was awarded the M.P.A. and Ph.D. degrees.